-“I’m getting pretty sick of having to change my daughter on a disgusting floor because the only changing table in the place is located in the women’s bathroom.
+“I’m getting pretty sick of having to change my daughter on a disgusting floor because the only changing table is in the women’s bathroom.
 It’s crazy to imagine, I know, but there are guys who take care of their kids too.

 My name is Chris Mau and I’m a 33-year-old father of 4 to a son and three girls.
 Kali is the youngest of my 4 children at 8 months old.
-She’s a bundle of smiles and laughs and between her mother and myself she’s turned into a daddy’s girl, always greeting me with the biggest grin and giggles the minute I come home.
+She’s a bundle of smiles and laughs and between her mother and myself, she’s turned into a daddy’s girl, always greeting me with the biggest grin and giggles the minute I come home.

-This particular day was a warm one for where we live, with temperatures in the mid 80s and the sun shining, so my fiancee and I decided it would be a good idea to go for a walk downtown with the girls.
+This particular day was warm for where we live, with temperatures in the mid-80s and the sun shining, so my fiancee and I decided it would be a good idea to go for a walk downtown with the girls.
 On our adventure down one of the city’s main roads, about a mile or so into the journey, Kali began to fuss, a rare occurrence for her.
 It wasn’t long after that I found she had pooped in her diaper.

-So I grabbed the towel, laid it out and changed her in the stall, all while my mind raced at how unnecessary and preventable this entire situation is.
-I felt like they honestly don’t think a father is responsible for diaper changing or whatnot, and I recalled times in the past where we had traveled and run into similar situations where the public restrooms did not have changing stations resulting in the hassle of trying to change a diaper in the car, on a floor or looking for another place to try, hoping they had one.
+So I grabbed the towel, laid it out, and changed her in the stall, all while my mind raced at how unnecessary and preventable this entire situation was.
+I felt like they honestly don’t think a father is responsible for diaper changing or whatnot, and I recalled times in the past when we had traveled and run into similar situations where the public restrooms did not have changing stations resulting in the hassle of trying to change a diaper in the car, on a floor or looking for another place to try, hoping they had one.

-I won’t lie, even by the time we made it home I was still angry about the ordeal and made my post on Facebook to vent to my friends (the settings were originally set on private).
+I won’t lie, even by the time we made it home I was still angry about the ordeal and made my post on Facebook to vent to my friends (the settings were originally set to private).
 One of my friends told me that something like this needed to be shared and seen by more than my friends, so I made the post public.